resonatehq-examples/example-durable-sleep-ts/README.md

 resonate serve
 ```

-If you don't have brew, try one of these other installation options: [https://docs.resonatehq.io/operate/server-installation](https://docs.resonatehq.io/operate/server-installation)
+If you don't have brew, try one of these other [installation options](https://docs.resonatehq.io/operate/server-installation).

 Install dependencies: